anryangelov/Ludo/README.md

 # ludo
 ludo board game on console

-The game is tested with python3 only.
+The game is tested with python3 only on linux machine.
 Start game in ludo dir wirh ./run.py or python3 run.py

     $ cd ludo